Residential Property Dispute Lawyers in Leeds, York & Sheffield

 Over the years, tree roots and branches can extend into neighbouring property causing inconvenience, damage and in some unfortunate cases even injury.

-Before doing any work to a tree or hedge that belongs to your neighbour, the best first step is to talk to them about the issue and explain what you want to do.
+Before doing any work on a tree or hedge that belongs to your neighbour, the best first step is to talk to them about the issue and explain what you want to do.

 If you and your neighbour are not able to reach an amicable agreement about what should happen to problematic roots or branches, and if you believe it may be causing damage to your property or blocking natural light, you may be able to take legal action.